We have described a set of common conditions and concerns you may have been experiencing and wish to know if your suspicions are correct.

 Preventative measures such as having a good skincare routine and the use of an effective moisturizer with SPF helps to maintain hydration and protects the skin from harmful UV radiation.

 At “The Chelmsford Skin Clinic” we stock a full range of the world renowned “Dermalogica products “ that are excellent at improving and maintaining skin hydration.
 In addition we also offer a number of physical treatments that are used to target forehead lines without the need for any invasive surgery.
-We are able to offer a full range of treatments which includes Botox, medical grade skin peels, micro-needling using the latest “Dermapen device”, microdermabrasion, PDO thread lifts and the new “Vycross” range of Juvaderm fillers to create a natural but enhanced appearance.
+We are able to offer a full range of treatments which includes Allergan Injections, medical grade skin peels, micro-needling using the latest “Dermapen device”, microdermabrasion, PDO thread lifts and the new “Vycross” range of Juvaderm fillers to create a natural but enhanced appearance.
 We will give you a free consultation with our Skin Therapist (Chloe) or our own resident medical practitioner (Dr. Waseem Ahmed) who will discuss your concerns and tailor an individualized treatment plan for you.
 We pride ourselves on offering unbiased information and advice without any compulsion to proceed.

 Skin tags (known medically as fibro-epithelial polyps) are very common, harmless growths that can develop on any area of the body which is covered by skin.
 They appear as bits of flesh-coloured tissue (typically 2– 5mm in size) that project from the surrounding skin on a narrow stalk.